Build Immersive, Real-Time Lipsyncing Conversational AI Characters in Unity: Quick Setup Guide by Convai

 March 23, 2026

+This level of immersion is the new standard for spatial computing and gaming.
 With the launch of the new Convai Unity SDK, this level of immersion is no longer a distant dream; it is a plug-and-play reality.
 Powered by the WebRTC protocol and our in-house NeuroSync animation model, Convai allows you to bring fully interactive AI agents into Unity with unprecedented speed and realism.

 Why It Matters